alexlangberg/node-goldwasher/README.md

 - ```position``` - the position of the object, indicating the order in which tags were found.
 0-based.
 - ```total``` - total number of nuggets in relation to the position.
 1-based.
 - ```uuid``` - a unique identifier (UUID V1).
+- ```batch``` - a unique identifier (UUID V1) that is the same for the entire batch of nuggets.
+- ```source``` - a URL that was scraped, also the same for all nuggets.

 Alternatively, the output can be configured as XML, Atom or RSS format with the ```output``` option.
+The reason redundant information is included, such as the source, is that each returned nugget is supposed to be an atomic piece of information.
+As such, each nugget is to contain the information that "somewhere, at some point in time, something was written (with a link to some place)".

 ## Installation
 ```